 What is onboarding?

-The onboarding process is one of the critical stages of the employee lifecycle, as it represents how well your company welcomes new hires and integrates them into their new workplace.
-The definition itself suggests that the new employees' onboarding process extends beyond the first day—it persists until they have completely adjusted to their team and job responsibilities.
+Onboarding is one of the critical stages of the employee lifecycle, as it represents how well your company welcomes new hires and integrates them into their new workplace.
+The definition itself suggests that the new employees' onboarding process extends beyond the first day—it persists until they have completely adjusted to their team and job description.

-According to Zippia, a strong onboarding process can increase retention by 82% and productivity by 70%.
-So technically, employee onboarding directly refers to any action that helps the new hires understand how things work in their new workplace, get trained with your company's culture, and feel more welcomed in their new team.
+According to Zippia, a strong onboarding program can increase retention by 82% and productivity by 70%.
+So technically, onboarding directly refers to any action that helps the new hires to get the clear understanding on how things work in their new workplace, get trained with your company's culture, and feel more welcomed in their new team.

 Onboarding during pandemic